Right to Work checks – What they mean and how automation can help

 - Reduction in compliance costs as all internal audits regarding checking identity documents can be carried out electronically in a central location.

-TrustID offer the widest range of comprehensive Right to Work checking and electronic identity validation solutions in the market.
-Our checks verify the validity of a document and help you to meet the Home Office guidelines required for a statutory excuse.
-Our services can be set up within an hour, with just a few minutes of training enough to get staff up to speed and using the application.
+As a leading IDSP, TrustID offer the widest range of comprehensive Right to Work checking and IDVT services in the market.
+Our checks verify the validity of a document and help you to meet the Home Office Right to Work guidelines required for a statutory excuse.
+Services can be set up within an hour, with just a few minutes of training enough to get staff up to speed and using the application.
 Our online validation and RtW software services are offered on a pay-per-check basis and there is no hardware to install and nothing to download – you can make identity checks from your smartphone, tablet device or laptop.
 Find out more about our range of Right to Work services here.

 Want to find out more?